Does the world really need another blog on overcoming the fear of public speaking?

 Positive body language gives you confidence and puts you at ease.

 - Stand straight with your feet slightly apart.

 - Ensure your weight is evenly distributed on each foot.

 Nervous energy needs to be managed, if not it will find its own way out such as swaying, moving from foot to foot, knocking knees, speaking too fast or it may affect the quality of your voice.

-At first you may find this approach “a little out there”, although its one of the most effective approach for overcoming the fear of public speaking.
+At first, you may find this approach “a little out there”, although it’s one of the most effective approaches for overcoming the fear of public speaking.

 In advance of your speech, visualize yourself giving your speech.

 Imagine yourself speaking, your voice loud, clear, and confident.

 Imagine the applause from the audience after you have delivered a wonderful speech.

 One of the most common problems new speakers encounter is that they speak too fast.